 Day 1 in Kuala Lumpur City

 If you are planning to arrive in KL before midday, check with your hotel for their early check-in policy.
 Most hotels allow check-ins around 2 pm.
-Early check-in can be requested by calling the hotel or sending an email before arrival.
+Early check-in can be requested by calling the hotel or contacting by email before arrival.

-Once checked in plan an afternoon excursion to the most popular tourist attraction like Petronas Tower & KLCC area.
+Once checked in plan an afternoon excursion to the most popular tourist attractions like Petronas Tower & KLCC area.
 If you plan to visit the observation deck on the Petronas Tower, there is a ticket for RM 80.
 Alternatively, visit KLCC Suria Shopping Malls next to the building.
-KLCC Park is also located next to the buildings and has colorful fountains and lights in the evening.
-The wider area including KLCC and Bukit Bintang is called Golden Triangle, which has the highest concentration of hotels, restaurants, and nightlife in the Kuala Lumpur City area.
+KLCC Park is also located next to the buildings and has colourful fountains and lights in the evening.
+The wider area including KLCC and Bukit Bintang is called Golden Triangle, having the highest concentration of hotels, restaurants, and nightlife in the Kuala Lumpur City area.

 The streets are well-marked in the Golden Triangle area and the most popular streets like Jalan Ramlee, Jalan Raja Chulan, and Jalan Bukit Bintang (Changkat & Jalan Alor) can be explored on foot.